Used car leasingBack to 'Expert guides'

 Generally speaking, leasing a used car means undertaking the same process as leasing a new car.
 You contact the dealer, or broker and negotiate a price.
 The used car leasing company then has the car inspected and checks your credit score before leasing it back to you.
 You then sign a contract to make regular, fixed payments over a set term.
 Once the term expires and all payments are made, you return the used car to the leasing company.

 What makes leasing a used vehicle different, is the vehicle itself.
 In theory it should be less expensive to lease a used car because it’s second hand and car leasing is based on the depreciation of a vehicle's value.
 A used car has already undergone its most rapid depreciation in its first year.
+However, used car prices have been increasing because of long delivery times for some new cars.

 What are the advantages of used car leasing?